InRule/DevOpsServices/doc/AzureServiceBus.md

 ---
 #### Configuration

-In order to enable the distribution of catalog events to an Azure Service Bus topic, the minimal configuration can be seen in the [sample configuration file](../config/InRuleCICD_ServiceBus.config), which is **applicable for a local deployment**.  **For the Azure CI/CD app service**, the configuration follows the format in the [starter cloud config file](../config/InRule.CICD.Runtime.Service.config.json).
+In order to enable the distribution of catalog events to an Azure Service Bus topic, the minimal configuration can be seen in the [sample configuration file](../config/InRuleCICD_ServiceBus.config), which is **applicable for a local deployment**.  **For the InRule DevOps Services app service**, the configuration follows the format in the [starter cloud config file](../config/InRule.CICD.Runtime.Service.config.json).

 ```
 <appSettings>